 You just need to insert your card, enter your PIN and follow the onscreen instructions.
 Some prepaid cards charge fees when you withdraw cash.

 You do not get monthly paper statements with most prepaid cards.
 Instead you can check your balance, any transactions you have made and the fees you were charged by:

 Using a cash machine

-Some providers can send a statement if you ask them, but they usually charge a fee for this.
+Some providers can send a statement if you ask them, but they usually charge a fee.

 Some of these accounts let you set up direct debits and standing orders, which automatically transfer money to other accounts to pay bills for things like your utilities or mobile phone.

 This can be useful if you use a prepaid card instead of a current account, which could be suitable if you have bad credit and cannot get a normal current account.

 If your address, name or other personal details change, let your card provider know as soon as possible.

 You may be able to update some details online, but providers may need you to phone them, or post documents, for example a marriage certificate if you change your surname.

 You can usually change your PIN using a cash machine.
 However, you need to know your old PIN to do this.